viky-ai/website/blog/_posts/2019-12-05-voice-tech-paris-recap/2019-12-05-voice-tech-paris-recap.md

 I wanted to give you a small recap of my talk at Paris Voice Tech, last week.

-As Noam Chomsky said, language is the mirror of the Mind Chomsky, and this is basically the idea I wanted to convey: we need to understand better the human mind if we want to better handle human languages.
+As Noam Chomsky said, "language is the mirror of the mind", and this is basically the idea I wanted to convey: we need to understand better the human mind if we want to better handle human languages.
 And the reverse could be true: if we handle better the human languages, we will be able to understand better the human mind.

 <!--keep reading-->